 - You will be included in resolving any ethical issues about your care.
-You may consult with the Medical Center's Ethics Consultation Service and/or other staff knowledgeable about health care ethics.
+You may consult with the PVAHCS Ethics Consultation Service and/or other staff knowledgeable about health care ethics.

 - We encourage you to seek help from your treatment team or a patient advocate if you have problems or complaints.
 You will receive information you can understand about the complaint process.
 You may complain verbally or in writing, without fear of retaliation.

-- If you or the Medical Center believes that you have been neglected, abused or exploited, you will receive help.
+- If you or the medical center staff believe you have been neglected, abused or exploited, you will receive help.